anjagnz/CSARCH2-S18-Group-7-Case-Study-1/README.md

 - **CPU + Motherboard**: Intel i5-12400F (LGA1700) works with ASRock B660M board (LGA1700 socket, Intel B660 chipset).
 - **CPU Cooler**: Thermalright Peerless Assassin 120 SE supports LGA1700 socket.
 - **RAM**: DDR4 RAM supported by motherboard slots (up to 128GB).
-- **Storage 1**: Silicon Power UD90 (NVME SSD Storage) has good overall performance with its fast and large capacity.
+- **Storage 1**: Silicon Power UD90 (NVME SSD Storage) has good overall performance with its fast and large capacity at 2TB.
-- **Storage 2**: TEAMGROUP T-Force Vulcan (SATA SSD) performs well as secondary storage for larger games.
+- **Storage 2**: Crucial BX500 (SATA SSD) performs well as secondary storage for larger AAA games at 1TB.
-- **GPU**: ASRock Challenger D Radeon RX 6600 matches the performance of the CPU in 1080p gaming without bottlenecking.
+- **GPU**: ASRock Challenger OC Arc B580 matches the performance of the CPU in 1080p gaming without bottlenecking.
 - **PSU**: MSI MAG A850GL PCIE5 has 850W which supplies adequate power for a gaming build.
 - **Case**: Montech XR ATX Mid Tower Case supports motherboard form factor (Micro ATX).
 - **Case fans**: Noctua NF-A12x25 provides sufficient airflow for extra gaming support.
 ---

 ## 5. Budget Analysis
-- **Budget Limit**: ₱60,000
+- **Budget Limit**: ₱60,000 +/- 5%
-- **Final Total**: ₱58,149
+- **Final Total**: ₱61,149
 - ✅ Within budget
-- The quality of the GPU was greatly considered, hence why it has the highest price among all the components.
-To fully maximize the budget, we decided to invest more on choosing a bigger and more efficient storage capacity.
-On the other hand, the rest of the components perform well enough for what it is built for given the price, and without compromising quality.
+- The quality of the GPU was greatly considered, hence why it has the highest price among all the components to support the best gaming experience for 1080p and even higher.
+We also considered here the space that AAA games take up, as they tend to range from 50B to 150GB, which is why we decided to fully maximize the budget with a 2TB SSD storage and an additional storage of 1TB for good measure.
+At the same time, the rest of the components perform very well for what it is built for without compromising their quality.

 ---